 Warehouse and logistics

-Our customers‘ orders are processed and shipped in an area of approximately 46,000 square metres spread over 3 locations.
-Our logistics teams in Bönen, Lutterberg and Cheb are responsible for this, while currently working with two different warehouse management systems.
+Our customers‘ orders are processed and shipped in an area of approximately 20,000 square metres spread over 2 locations.
+Our logistics teams in Bönen and Lutterberg are responsible for this.
 The goal of their work: To keep the order processing time as short as possible and deliver the goods to the customer in a maximum of 2 days (packages) or 5 days (forwarding deliveries).
 Currently, the teams work with the shipping partners DHL, DHL-2-Man-Handling, DPD and IDS.
 In addition, all returns are processed in the returns centre.

 The warehouse in Bönen handles imports and parcels for Germany on a total area of approx. 10.000 m² and also serves as our returns centre for direct sales.